 The best care starts with the best information

 The American College of Rheumatology is the world’s leading professional organization of rheumatologists and rheumatology health professionals.
-The Association of Rheumatology Health Professionals, or ARHP, is a division of the ACR.
+The Association of Rheumatology Professionals, or ARP, is the interprofessional division of the ACR.
 The ACR’s foundation, the Rheumatology Research Foundation, is a 501(c)3 nonprofit organization whose mission is to advance research and training to improve the health of people with rheumatic diseases.

 The ACR’s roots date back more than 80 years to the American Rheumatism Association (ARA), an organization of leading physicians whose aim was to study and improve the control of rheumatic diseases.
 After eight decades, the ACR has more than 9,600 members from around the world, and welcomes 16,000+ attendees to its Annual Meeting each year.

 The ACR actively works to ensure the ongoing vitality of the profession of rheumatology through programs of education, research, advocacy, information and professional development.